swcarpentry/python-novice-inflammation/index.md

 You need to understand the concepts of **files** and **directories** and how to start a Python interpreter before tackling this lesson.
-This lesson sometimes references Jupyter Notebook although you can use any Python interpreter mentioned in the [Setup][lesson-setup].
+This lesson sometimes references Jupyter Notebook although you can use any Python interpreter mentioned in the [Setup](learners/setup.md).

 The commands in this lesson pertain to any officially supported Python version, currently **Python 3\.7+**.
 Newer versions usually have better error printouts, so using newer Python versions is